Accepting PhD Students

 Biography

-Lopa holds a PhD in Environmental Economics and Environmental Management from the University of York, UK.
-She has an MPhil in Applied Economics from Centre for Development Studies, Trivandrum (Jawaharlal Nehru University) in India.
-Prior to joining Coventry University, she worked as an independent researcher in various capacities on team projects led by academics at a number of Universities in the UK.
-She was also engaged as a research consultant and was an honorary Non-Resident Fellow of South Asia Watch on Trade, Economics, and Environment (SAWTEE), a regional think-tank in South Asia.
+Lopa holds a PhD in Environmental Economics and Environmental Management from the University of York, UK, and an MPhil in Applied Economics from the Centre for Development Studies, Trivandrum (Jawaharlal Nehru University) in India.
+Before joining Coventry University, she worked as an independent researcher on collaborative projects led by academics from various Universities in the UK, as a research consultant, and as an honorary Non-Resident Fellow of South Asia Watch on Trade, Economics, and Environment (SAWTEE), a regional network of organisations spanning five South Asian countries.

-In Coventry where she is based, Lopa is a member of Coventry Food Network and a Trustee of Feeding Coventry, engaged with local community action to make Coventry a sustainable food city.
+Beyond academia, Lopa is actively engaged in community action.
+In Coventry, she is a member of Coventry Food Network and a Founding Trustee of Feeding Coventry.
+She is involved in local community action to make Coventry a sustainable and resilient food city.

 Area of Expertise: